 The Undergraduate Honors Program in the Biological Sciences

-Learning Goals of the Honors Program
+Learning Goals of the Biology Honors Program

 This program is designed to provide Biology students an opportunity to turn their undergraduate research experience into a formal honors thesis.
 As part of completing an honors thesis, the student will conduct a results-based independent research project under the tutelage of a Faculty member in Department of Biological Sciences, participate in a seminar course designed for students doing undergraduate research, write an honors thesis, and communicate their work publicly.

-Students who have experience doing independent research are invited to apply to the Honors Program in March of their junior year.
-Applications are due by March 30th.
+Students who have experience doing independent research are invited to apply to the Honors Program no later than the spring of their junior year.
+See below for details.

-Requirements of the Honors Program
+Requirements for Admittance to the Honors Program

 1) A major in Biology and experience doing research with a member of the Department of Biology.
 On a case-by-case basis, we may allow faculty mentors from other departments.

-2) A completed application for the Program.
+3) A completed application for the Program.
 This includes:

-- Your resume.
+ii.
+Your resume.

-- Your transcripts.
+iii.
+Your transcripts.

-- Contract with your research mentor.
+iv.
+Contract with your research mentor (see link)

 Requirements for Graduation with Honors in Biological Sciences:

 BIOL 415H.
 Honors Biology Thesis.
 2 credits.
-A written honors Biology thesis to be based on research that was conducted under the mentorship of a faculty in the Department of Biological Sciences.
+A written honors Biology thesis that is based on research that was conducted under the mentorship of a faculty in the Department of Biological Sciences.
 Also includes public presentations (oral and poster) of the thesis research.
-Prerequisite: 3 credits of undergraduate research (BIOL 398/399; summer URP may count as 1 credit) and a minimum of 2 semesters of research (approved summer research may count as one semester), permission of a faculty mentor and the director of the honors program.
+Prerequisite: 3 credits of undergraduate research (BIOL 398/399; summer URP may count as 1 credit) and a minimum of 2 semesters of research (approved summer research may count as one semester), permission of a faculty mentor, and permission of Director of the Biology Honors Program.